 2. The EES uses the received user information in the step 1 (e.g. IP address) and obtains the UE identifier.

-Editor's note: How the EES determines the Edge UE ID is FFS.
+Editor's note: How the EES determines the UE ID is FFS.
 This may be based on for e.g. pre-configurations, an interaction with the 3GPP core network, or the EEC.

-3. The EES provides the obtained UE identifier as Edge UE ID to the EAS.
-The Edge UE ID is specific to the given EAS and may be assigned by the EES or the 3GPP Network.
+3. The EES provides the obtained UE identifier as UE ID to the EAS.
+The UE ID is specific to the given EAS and may be assigned by the EES or the 3GPP Network.

 Editor's note: [SA3] Whether and how user's consent is obtained to share the UE identifier with a particular EAS is SA3's responsibility.

-4. The EAS uses the Edge UE ID received in step 3 to invoke capability exposure API(s) provided by the EES over EDGE-3.
+4. The EAS uses the UE ID received in step 3 to invoke capability exposure API(s) provided by the EES over EDGE-3.

-The EES can provide an updated Edge UE ID to the EAS if the Edge UE ID has changed due to privacy reason (e.g., change of GPSI).
+The EES can provide an updated UE ID to the EAS if the UE ID has changed due to privacy reason (e.g., change of GPSI).

-The EES can also invalidate an Edge UE ID, previously provided to an EAS, if there is no need to support the Edge UE ID for capability exposure API(s) anymore.
+The EES can also invalidate an UE ID, previously provided to an EAS, if there is no need to support the UE ID for capability exposure API(s) anymore.

 * * * Next Change * * * *